ThrowTheSwitch/MadScienceLabDocker/README.md

-# Mad Science Lab C Unit Testing Docker Image
+# Mad Science Lab C Unit Testing & Build Environment Docker Images

-C unit testing environment with Unity, CMock, and Ceedling.
-The purpose of this Docker image is to create an easy-to-install portable system for running unit tests with Ceedling.
+C unit testing & release build environment with Unity, CMock, and Ceedling.
+The Docker images produced from this repository contain everything needed for running unit tests and release builds with Ceedling and its supporting frameworks.

 <!-- ## Contents
 * Testing tools